TeamOpenSmartGlasses/AugmentOS/README.md

 ### Puck

 The Puck is a small, wearable device that acts as a bridge between your smart glasses and smartphone, enabling seamless connectivity and enhanced functionality.
-You can buy one from our [official website](https://augmentos.org/) or authorized retailers.
+You can buy one from any of the companies that builds a compatible puck listed on the [AugmentOS website](https://AugmentOS.org/).

 ## Authors / Team